-Students who are receiving payments from a third party agency (i.e. GI Bill, Vocational Rehabilitation, employer/employee/dependent benefits) should provide any relevant agency information to the Office of the Bursar in advance of the scheduled bill due date.
+Students who are receiving payments from a third party agency (i.e. Veteran's education benefits, Vocational Rehabilitation, employer/employee/dependent benefits) should provide any relevant agency information to the Office of the Bursar in advance of the scheduled bill due date.